Israel, Netanya, Mefi 5, office 308

 The spouse of a Jewish citizen is subject to repatriation if the marriage was concluded before the moment of entry into Israeli citizenship.
 Marry first and then apply for Israeli citizenship.

 The Law of Returns is not a normative act that defines the rules for obtaining Israeli citizenship.
 It only establishes the circle of people entitled to repatriation to their historical homeland.
-The Israeli citizenship law of return lets you take a dna test if you are not sure whether you have Jewish ancestors or not.
+The Israeli citizenship law of return lets you take a DNA test if you are not sure whether you have Jewish ancestors or not.
+But it won’t be a proof or the basis for citizenship.

-Israel’s law of return process is quite complex, so I advise you to choose the specialists in this field in order to claim your citizenship.
+Israel’s law of return process is quite complex, so WRAI is ready to help you in this field in order to claim your citizenship.

 Everything related to the acquisition of Israeli citizenship is established by the articles of the Citizenship Law, issued in 1952.